-Light aircraft crashes at Beccles Airfield
+Pilot dies in light aircraft crash at Beccles Airfield

 - Published

-A light aircraft has reportedly crashed at an airfield, police have said.
+A pilot has died after a light aircraft crashed at an airfield, police have said.

 The incident happened at about 14:00 GMT at Beccles Airfield in north Suffolk.

-Police confirmed they were called "after reports of a light aircraft crash" at the airfield, but there are no details of any injuries as yet.
+Police said the plane was attempting to land at the time, and no-one else was on board.

+An area of the airfield has been cordoned off while officers deal with the incident, and the Air Accident Investigation Branch has been informed.

-Suffolk Fire and Rescue Service confirmed it had sent seven crews from across the county to the "aircraft incident".
+Emergency services including seven crews from Suffolk Fire and Rescue Service were sent to the scene.

 Related Internet Links